 Seminar.
 Attendance and participation are mandatory.
 Scheduled classes may be missed no more than three times and only in exceptional circumstances (at the discretion of the instructors and only with prior notice).
 Absence without notification can result in a lower grade or exclusion from the final exam and a failing grade for the course.

-NOTE: students are also required to assist with leading and moderating one of the seminar sessions.
-While this is a practical exercise that is graded as either pass/fail and is not included in the final mark, only those students who pass this exercise can pass the course.
+NOTE 1: As a part of the assessment students are required to assist with leading and moderating one of the seminar sessions.
+This is a practical exercise that is graded as either pass/fail and is not included in the final mark.
+Passing this element is, however, a pre-requisite for being allowed to write the final paper.
+Only the papers of those students who pass this exercise will be graded.

-Resit is possible for both the Final Paper and the Oral Presentation.
-For the Final Paper, students are able to submit a new version within 10 days of receiving the mark and feedback.
+Resit is possible for both the Final Paper (75%) and the Oral Presentation (25%), if you passed the practical exercise.
+For the Final Paper, students are able to submit a resit version within 10 days of receiving the mark and feedback.
+For those who fail to submit the Final Paper by the original deadline, students are given 10 days from the original deadline to submit (this is considered a resit version with no chance for an additional resit).
 For the Oral Presentation, students are given the opportunity of giving a resit presentation in front of the instructors.
+This resit presentation must be scheduled with the instructors within 10 days of the original presentation date.

 How and when an exam review will take place will be disclosed together with the publication of the exam results at the latest.
 If a student requests a review within 30 days after publication of the exam results, an exam review will have to be organized.